ferraz07/DevOps-Cloud-Project/README.md

 # DevOps-Cloud-Project
-Project develop to learn and practice DevOp skills.
+Project developed to learn and practice DevOp skills.